emfurst/DWS-interactions/README.md

 ## Acknoledgments

-This work package was primarily supported by NSF through the University of Delaware Materials Research Science and Engineering Center DMR-2011824.
+The development of this code was primarily supported by NSF through the University of Delaware Materials Research Science and Engineering Center DMR-2011824.
 Additional financial support was received from the Chemours Company, Wilmington, DE.